-Filling, grading, lagooning, dredging, ditching, or excavating which does not require a land use permit under Section 8.2 may be allowed permitted in the shoreland area provided that:
+Filling, grading, lagooning, dredging, ditching, or excavating which does not require a land use permit under Section 8.2 may be allowed in the shoreland area provided that:

-- It is done in a manner designed to minimize erosion, sedimentation, and impairment of fish and wildlife habitat. - (2) Filling, grading, lagooning, dredging, ditching, or excavating in a shoreland-wetland district meets the requirements of Sections 3.3(2) and 3.3(3) of this ordinance. - (3) All applicable Federal, State and local approvals are authority is obtained in addition to a land use permit under this ordinance. - (4) Any fill placed in the shoreland area is protected against erosion by the use of riprap, vegetative cover, retaining walls, or a bulkhead.
-Riprap or a bulkhead may be placed at the ordinary high water mark but may not extend more than five (5) horizontal feet from the ordinary high water mark.
-Riprap, retaining walls, or a bulkhead not at the shoreline must meet the required shoreland setback.
+- It is done in a manner designed to minimize erosion, sedimentation, and impairment of fish and wildlife habitat. - (2) Filling, grading, lagooning, dredging, ditching, or excavating in a shoreland-wetland district meets the requirements of Sections 3.3(2) and 3.3(3)of this ordinance. - (3) All applicable Federal, State and local approvals are obtained. - (4) Any fill placed in the shoreland area is protected against erosion by the use of riprap, vegetative cover or a bulkhead.